codahale/lockstitch/design.md

 This construction is IND-CCA2-secure (i.e. both IND-CPA and INT-CTXT) under the following
 assumptions:

-1. AEGIS-128L is AEAD-secure when used with a unique nonce and a fixed associated data string.
+1. AEGIS-128L is IND-CPA-secure when used with a unique nonce.
-2. SHA-256 is indistinguishable from a random oracle.
+2. SHA-256 is indistinguishable from a random oracle when hashing the transcript.
+3. SHA-256 is PRF-secure when hashing a counter.

 #### Expanded Transcript